brick/math/README.md

 ### Instantiation

-The constructor of `BigInteger` and `BigDecimal` is private, you must use the `of()` factory method to obtain an instance:
+The constructor of each class is private, you must use a factory method to obtain an instance:

-    $integer = BigInteger::of('123456');
+    $integer = BigInteger::of('123456'); // accepts integers and strings
-    $decimal = BigDecimal::of('123.456');
+    $decimal = BigDecimal::of('123.456'); // accepts floats, integers and strings

-The following types are accepted: `integer`, `float`, `string` as long as they can be safely converted to an integer in the case of `BigInteger::of()`, or to a decimal number in the case of `BigDecimal::of()`.
+    $rational = BigRational::of('123', '456'); // accepts BigInteger instances, integers and strings
+    $rational = BigRational::parse('123/456'); // accepts fraction strings

-Prefer instantiating from `string` or `integer` rather than `float`, as floating-point values are imprecise by design, and using them with `of()` defeats the purpose of using an arbitrary precision library.
+Avoid instantiating `BigDecimal` from a `float`: floating-point values are imprecise by design, and can lead to unexpected results.
+Always prefer instantiating from a `string`:

+    $decimal = BigDecimal::of(123.456); // avoid!
-Only `string` allows you to safely instantiate a number with an unlimited number of digits.
+    $decimal = BigDecimal::of('123.456'); // OK, supports an unlimited number of digits.

 ### Immutability

-The `BigInteger` and `BigDecimal` classes are immutable: their value never changes, so that they can be safely passed around.
-All methods that return a `BigInteger` or `BigDecimal` return a new object, leaving the original object unaffected:
+The `BigInteger`, `BigDecimal` and `BigRational` classes are immutable: their value never changes, so that they can be safely passed around.
+All methods that return a `BigInteger`, `BigDecimal` or `BigRational` return a new object, leaving the original object unaffected:

     $ten = BigInteger::of(10);